dariusj18/laravel-custom-relation/README.md

 A custom relation for when stock relations aren't enough.

-## Disclaimer

-THIS IS A PROOF OF CONCEPT AND SHOULD NOT BE CONSIDERED FOR PRODUCTION USE.
-EAGER LOADING IS INCOMPLETE AT THE MOMENT.
-SEE [#3](https://github.com/johnnyfreeman/laravel-custom-relation/issues/3).

 ## Use this if...

 * None of the stock Relations fit the bill.
 (BelongsToManyThrough, etc)